-The study team developed two sets of retrospective and prospective NTG ratios – one that is program/measure specific (Table 1-1Table 1-1) and one that is submarket specific (Table 1-2Table 1-2).
+The study team developed two sets of retrospective and prospective NTG ratios – one that is program/measure specific (Table 1-1) and one that is submarket specific (Table 1-2).
 The NTG for the downstream programs – both EO and Small Business – remained relatively high, showing a modest decline from previous studies.
+Due to limitations in the tracking data and challenges with applying separate values for with and without controls, results and recommended values are not broken separated for with and without controls.
+Its likely that some screw-based lighting is included in these downstream results since tracking data does not allow for detailed understanding on exact measures installed.

-For Upstream, there is a split in NTG ratios between the more common technologies (screw-based, linear, fixtures, and exterior) and other measures, including high/low bay and lighting with controls.
+For Midstream, there is a split in NTG ratios between the more common technologies (screw-based, linear, fixtures, and exterior) and other measures, including high/low bay and lighting with controls.
+In this table, the Midstream – Lighting with Controls includes all types of lighting installed with controls, including linear lamps with controls, linear fixture with controls, high/low bay with controls, and exterior with controls.
+The Midstream – Lighting category is an aggregated category that includes LED stairwell kits, LED linear lamps, LED linear fixtures, and LED exterior.

 Based on research and trends in other areas, there will be a continued decline in NTG across all program/measure breakouts, as shown through the prospective NTG ratios in this table.
 Due to the market dynamics leading to the rapid natural adoption of LEDs, this decline in NTG is expected to continue.

 Table 1-1.
-Program/measure 2021 retrospective NTG ratios
+Program/measure 2021 retrospective and prospective NTG ratios